 We believe the forward-looking nature of investment decisions and decisions to purchase consumer durables are a key feature of trade behavior.
 Our model noticeably fails to account for the high correlation of output across countries, which is a failure shared by essentially all rational expectations equilibrium models.
 However, we think that modeling trade as durables may still be a promising avenue for dealing with this puzzle as well, through channels that are not explored in this paper.
 One possibility is that while the common (across countries) component of productivity shocks may account for a small share of the variance of productivity, it may be that agents typically receive strong signals about the future common component.
-If news helps to drive business cycles (as in Beaudry and Portier, 2005), then perhaps news about the common component of productivity is especially important for durables, so the impact of news may be especially strong on the investment and consumer durables sectors.
+If news helps to drive business cycles (as in Beaudry and Portier, 2005), then perhaps news about the common component of productivity shocks helps contribute to the high correlation of business cycles across countries.
+News about future productivity is especially important for durables, so the impact of news may be especially strong on the investment and consumer durables sectors.